 LOUISVILLE, Colo.
 (KDVR) — A group of Colorado Rangers is deployed in Louisville to help assist in the aftermath of the Marshall Fire.

 The Colorado Rangers was established in 1861 and “served as Colorado’s first statewide law enforcement agency until the 1920s.”
-Abramson said today, his officers take on the duties and potential dangers of full-time police officers, often with a pay of zero dollars.
+Now, the organization involves volunteers.